 |John, Pat, Ed, local guide Eduardo, Dee, Sandy and Sharon|

 Lastly, I am extremely grateful to Edgardo M. Latrubesse, PhD of the University of Texas at Austin and Professor Eduardo Salamuni, PhD of the Federal University of Parana State in Brazil.
 Each contributed extremely helpful information on the evolution of the Paraná Basin and geomorphology of Iguazú Falls.
-Dr. Salamuni's personal communications (2017) were of great value in formulating many of the ideas found in these three posts.
+Dr. Salamuni's personal communications (June, July and August, 2017) were of great value in formulating many of the ideas found in these three posts.

 EXTREMELY INFORMATIVE RESOURCES